Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging

-Despite the huge potential of extremity HR PCCT, a few challenges must be addressed to improve its current performance~\cite{wang2020spectral}.
-First, scanning speed needs to be increased.
-For example, the MARS micro-PCCT scanner currently can scan a sample in 8 minutes, but such a temporal resolution cannot support dynamic contrast-enhanced studies due to the fast diffusion of contrast agents.
-Second, the channel-wise projections suffer from low signal-noise-ratios.
-For instance, with our current protocol, less than 1,500 photons are split into five non-overlapping energy bins, resulting only hundreds of photons in one channel as opposed to \(\sim 1\times 10^5\) photons for conventional CT.
-It is more problematic with a narrow energy bin.
-To mitigate these issues, it becomes a natural solution to reduce the number of projection views per scan or acquisition time per view for better temporal resolution at less radiation dose and to adopt advanced reconstruction techniques to suppress noise and maintain image contrast.
+Despite the huge potential of extremity PCCT, a few challenges must be addressed for further improvements~\cite{wang2020spectral}.
+The current low-cost and light-weight specialty MARS CT scanner uses neither an expensive gantry nor a heavy X-ray source.
+A customized gantry offers cost-effectiveness at a slow scanning speed.
+A micro-focus X-ray tube improves spatial resolution but, at the same time, limits the photon flux.
+The mechanical limitations and low photon flux introduce significant challenges in temporal resolution and noise.
+First, the MARS PCCT scanner currently takes over 8 minutes to scan a patient, which cannot support dynamic contrast-enhanced studies.
+Second, channel-wise projections suffer from low signal-to-noise ratios.
+For instance, with our current protocol, fewer than 1,500 photons are split into five non-overlapping energy bins, resulting in only hundreds of photons in one channel as opposed to \(\sim 1\times10^5\) photons for conventional CT.
+This becomes more problematic with a narrow energy bin.
+To mitigate these issues, a natural solution is to reduce the number of projection views per scan and to develop advanced reconstruction techniques.